circleci/circleci-docs/jekyll/_docs/introduction.md

 Now that we have some context on CI and CD, we can discuss how CircleCI fits into this flow.

-CircleCI integrates with your version control system (GitHub/Bitbucket) and automatically runs a series of steps every time a change is detected in the repository (i.e. when you push commits or open a PR).
+CircleCI integrates with your version control system (GitHub/Bitbucket) and automatically runs a series of steps every time a change is detected in the repository (e.g., when you push commits or open a PR).

 A CircleCI build consists of a series of steps which are generally: